Rookout/deployment-examples/aws-ecs/cloudformation/README.md

 1. AWS account
 2. AWS CLI installed
 3. The AWS default profile should be set with an access key and secret ([reference](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)).
+   * Set profile if used non default profile.
+Run: `export AWS_PROFILE="<profile_name>"`
 4. Create a secret in the secrets manager with your Rookout token using one of the following options:
    * AWS CLI - Change the <rookout_token> placeholder with your token and run:
       * `aws secretsmanager create-secret --name rookout_token --description "Rookout token" --secret-string "<rookout_token>"`
    * AWS Console - follow this [tutorial](https://docs.aws.amazon.com/secretsmanager/latest/userguide/tutorials_basic.html)
-   * Use the token secret's ARN as value for the TokenSecretArn variable in `(master||rookout).dev.json` (see [Parameters](#parameters))
+   * Use the token secret's ARN as value for the TokenSecretArn variable in `(existing-vpc||inbcluding-vpc).dev.json` (see [Parameters](#parameters))
 6. Create an S3 bucket for the CloudFormation templates.

 ### Usage
 1. `git clone https://github.com/Rookout/deployment-examples.git && cd deployment-examples/aws-ecs/cloudformation`
 2. Configure required [parameters](#parameters) to be used in the CloudFormation stack deployment in one of the following files:
-   * rookout.dev.json - for deploying in an existing VPC
+   * existing-vpc.dev.json - for deploying in an existing VPC
-   * master.dev.json - for deploying in a new VPC
+   * inbcluding-vpc.dev.json - for deploying in a new VPC
 3. Configure the variables according to your environment in the set_env.sh file.
-4. run ./cf_validate.sh
+4. run `./cf_validate.sh` to validate template files
-5. run ./cf_update_stack.sh create rookout to create only a Rookout stack
+5. run `./cf_update_stack.sh create existing-vpc` to create only a Rookout stack
-6. run ./cf_update_stack.sh create master to create master stack which includes a private VPC and Rookout resources.
+6. run `./cf_update_stack.sh create including-vpc` to create master stack which includes a private VPC and Rookout resources.
 7. The default values deploy the Controller and Datastore in “PLAIN” mode, which means that for connecting to the Datastore from the user’s browser, or for connecting agents to the Controller from a different VPC, you would need to add a TLS termination proxy (ALB).
 See the “[parameters](#parameters)” section for other options, such as creating an ALB automatically, or using different modes. (server mode reference - [Datastore](https://docs.rookout.com/docs/dop-config/#server-mode), [Controller](https://docs.rookout.com/docs/etl-controller-config/#server-mode))

 ### Files